Medical Terminology Course

 Yes, there is a graded final quiz as well as several ungraded knowledge-checks throughout the course.
 You have 3 attempts to pass the final quiz.
 If you do not pass with 3 attempts, you will be required to pay $99 to retake the course if you would like to receive a certificate.

 No. The course is considered continuing education only and you're not an enrolled student at Des Moines University.
 The course is not eligible for academic credit or a grade, and an academic transcript is not available from the registrar's office.

 Upon successful completion of the final quiz, you will automatically receive your certificate.
 Certificates are available for download and will not be mailed to you.

-While you are not an enrolled student at Des Moines University, some organizations may recognize this course as a prerequisite requirement for employment or acceptance to an academic institution.
+While you are not an enrolled student at Des Moines University, some organizations may recognize this continuing education course as a prerequisite requirement for employment or acceptance to an academic institution.
 This decision is left to the discretion of the employer or academic institution and it is the responsibility of the participant to confirm this prior to enrolling in the course.
 The course is not eligible for academic credit or a grade, and an academic transcript is not available from the registrar's office.
 Des Moines University does not guarantee the course will be accepted and refunds will not be issued.
 A $20 administrative fee will apply if documentation is requested to be sent to an organization by Des Moines University on behalf of an individual.
 Please call 515-271-1596 to pay via credit card if you need a letter submitted to an organization on your behalf.
 Participants are able to access a copy of the letter on the course welcome page or within their confirmation email and may submit it on their own behalf at no additional charge.

 Des Moines University does not award continuing education credit for the Medical Terminology Course.
 The 2.0 contact hours is in reference to the average length of time it takes a learner to complete the course (two hours).